Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the maximum amount of data (measured in megabytes per second) that can be moved over the external memory interface within a second.
-It's calculated by multiplying the card's bus width by its memory speed.
-In the case of DDR type RAM, it should be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The better the memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the largest amount of data (in units of megabytes per second) that can be moved across the external memory interface within a second.
+It is worked out by multiplying the card's bus width by its memory clock speed.
+If it uses DDR memory, it should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The better the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
-This is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
-The better this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
+This is worked out by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the most pixels the video card could possibly record to its local memory in one second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel rate also depends on lots of other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly write to the local memory in one second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the number of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices